sora-xor/sora-docs/src/referral.md

 ---
-title: "Sora Referral Program | Sora Docs"
+title: "SORA Referral Program | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about the Sora Referral Program and how you can earn rewards by referring new users to the Sora Network.
-Discover the benefits of participating in the referral program, the referral process, and the rewards you can earn for helping grow the Sora ecosystem."
+      content: "Learn about the SORA Referral Program and how you can earn rewards by referring new users to the SORA Network.
+Discover the benefits of participating in the referral program, the referral process, and the rewards you can earn for helping grow the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "Sora Referral Program, Sora Network, referral rewards, referral process, user referrals, Sora ecosystem"
+      content: "SORA Referral Program, SORA Network, referral rewards, referral process, user referrals, SORA ecosystem"
 ---

 # Referral System